YevheniiNiestierov/FastAPI-NuxtJS-website/README.md

 - **Authentication**: JWT tokens with role-based access (`is_admin` flag).
 Admin panel available at `/manager`.
 - **Cart**: Anonymous session cart stored in PostgreSQL, keyed by session UUID from `localStorage`.
 - **Images**: Served from AWS S3 with gallery support (multiple images per product, hover effect on product listing).
+New uploads are automatically converted to **WebP** in-browser for better performance.

 ## Infrastructure & Deployment